-A group of paintings of family, friends and domestic life.
+A group of figurative paintings of family, friends and domestic life.
 The title piece was a co-creation with Naomi’s son, Max (then aged 1).

 Based on Alice in Wonderland.
 Sadly, I’m missing most of this collection with the big ones selling before I got a chance to photograph them.
 The ‘Caterpillar’ (the one you see here used the wonderful Nava as my model.
 An artist, ceramicist and all outstanding individual.